dylanlan/dylanlan.github.io/typos.md

 Coming Soon: more screenshots!
 - Andorian Greaves show up under "Greases" category in bank?
-- Loures Soliders?
+- Loures Soliders? when sent home?
 - Jihad vs Jyhad in Pravat Sign?
 - To deposit 'black pirate scarf' (male) you must say: "I will deposit black pirate bandana"?
+AND MANY OTHER WRONG NAMES, eg: master stuff, int/dex necks, cath shield
+- I cannot take any more or your items
+- O, if your lover discovered?
+- Arena dude when reviving you??

+UNKNOWN DEPTHS QUEST:
+- I even saw a smile spark from "Maryla" lips -> "Maryla's" lips
+- Coincidentally, "Marlya" -> "Maryla" was in the cell right across from me

 If you find another typo in-game, just send a screenshot to me, and I'll give you a wonderful Light Belt!!